scheemik/Tracking_Staircase_Layers/README.md

 This repository includes the [orthoregress code](https://gist.github.com/robintw/d94eb527c44966fbc8b9) from [Robin Wilson](https://blog.rtwilson.com/orthogonal-distance-regression-in-python/).

-This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.

 We acknowledge fruitful discussions with Maike Sonnewald and Carine van der Boog.

+M.G.S. and N.G. acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) [RGPIN-2022-04560].
+E.R. acknowledges support by the NSERC Discovery Grant (funding reference number RGPIN-2024-05545).
-M.S. and N.G. were supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference numbers RGPIN-2015-03684 and RGPIN-2022-04560].
-J.M.L. was supported by grant number 2049521 from the Physical Oceanography program of the United States National Science Foundation.
+J.M.L. acknowledges the support of award #2319610 from the Physical Oceanography program of the United States National Science Foundation.